getdaniel/bidirectional_language_translator/README.md

 - [Lib](https://github.com/getdaniel/bidirectional_language_translator/tree/main/lib)/* is folder that the main functionality of the project is found on.

 ### Snippet Code
+- The below code is the main algorithm that used now.
 ```
 // the textfield's controllers
   final textController = TextEditingController();